Shaheen Mistri: Career

 Shaheen Mistri, as a young college student, walked into the Mumbai slums and expressed her desire to teach the less privileged children who roamed the streets.
 Shaheen founded the first Akanksha Center in 1989, enrolling 15 children and employing college friends as volunteers.
 It eventually evolved into the Akanksha Foundation, a non-profit education project that provided after-school tutoring to children from low-income.
 Today, Akanksha reaches out to over 6500 children through its School Project Model.
 The centers and schools are in Mumbai and Pune.
 Teachers teach children using an innovative methodology, which has won the foundation international honors.

-In the summer of 2008, Shaheen founded Teach for India, with an audacious vision of providing an excellent education to all children across India through building a pipeline of leaders committed to ending educational inequity in India.
-The Teach for India Fellowship enlists India's most promising college graduates and young professionals to spend two years teaching in low-income schools and attempt to bridge the educational gap in the country.
+In the summer of 2008, Shaheen founded Teach for India with the goal of providing equitable education to all Indian children.
+The Teach for India Fellowship enlists college graduates and young professionals to spend two years teaching in low-income schools to help bridge the country's the educational gap.